The Guild of St. Irene and the Men's Association hosted an event to celebrate the start of the new School year.

 of students receive need-based financial aid

-Over the course of the 2016-2017 School year, the junior class continued its tradition of helping the Paulist Center's Community Breakfast Project.
+Over the course of the 2017-2018 school year, the junior class continued its tradition of helping the Paulist Center's Community Breakfast Project.

-The boys played games of soccer and flag football on our fields, then enjoyed lunch and some indoor activities in Ward Hall.
+The group played games of soccer, flag football, and wiffle ball on our fields, then enjoyed lunch and some indoor activities in Ward Hall.

 “The time and devotion given to every student by every teacher is incredible to say the least.”